aimer63/fire/docs/config.md

 ## Portfolio Rebalances

 - **`[[portfolio_rebalances]]`** _(list of dicts)_
-  Defines when and how the liquid portfolio is rebalanced to target weights.
+  Defines when and how the portfolio is rebalanced to target weights.

   - **year**: _Type:_ integer
     _Description:_ The simulation year (0-indexed) when this rebalance occurs.